swiftlang/swift-foundation/Proposals/NNNN-progress-reporter.md

     public protocol Property {

         associatedtype T : Sendable

+        /// The default value to return when property is not set to a specific value. static var defaultValue: T { get }

         /// Aggregates an array of `T` into a single value `T`.
         /// - Parameter all: Array of `T` to be aggregated.